pesekt1/RabbitMQ-Microservices/README.md

 ## Main server microservice

 Similar to the admin server microservice:
-- config json for MongoDB, unfortunatelly, logging does not work for MongoDB in TypeORM
+- unfortunatelly, logging does not work for MongoDB in TypeORM
 - product entity with TypeORM
 - express server with RabbitMQ